Make peace with food for a happier, healthier you!

-This article will review 5 tips to make peace with food, and heal from the effects of chronic dieting.
+Read on to learn how to make peace with food and heal from the effects of chronic dieting.

 - Repeated unsuccessful attempts at weight loss